Winter Storm Warning issued for Upper Tanana Valley and the Fortymile Country by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-08 14:15:00 PST Expires: 2022-12-09 04:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions can be obtained by calling 5 1 1, or by visiting online at https://tripcheck.com for Oregon or https://wsdot.com/travel for Washington.
-Target Area: Ochoco-John Day Highlands WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 4 AM PST FRIDAY WINTER WEATHER ADVISORY IN EFFECT FROM 4 PM FRIDAY TO 4 PM PST SATURDAY * WHAT...For the first Winter Weather Advisory, snow accumulations of 3 to 6 inches.
-For the second Winter Weather Advisory, total snow accumulations of 4 to 6 inches.
-Winds gusting as high as 40 mph, strongest winds expected Saturday afternoon. * WHERE...Ochoco-John Day Highlands. * WHEN...For the first Winter Weather Advisory, until 4 AM PST Friday.
-For the second Winter Weather Advisory, from 4 PM Friday to 4 PM PST Saturday. * IMPACTS...Travel could be very difficult.
-Patchy blowing snow could significantly reduce visibility.
-The hazardous conditions could impact the morning or evening commute.
-Gusty winds could bring down tree branches.
+Effective: 2022-12-09 19:00:00 PST Expires: 2022-12-11 01:00:00 PST Urgency: Future Severity: Moderate Certainty: Possible Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Monitor the latest forecasts for updates on this situation.
+Target Area: Northeast Mountains WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL NOON PST FRIDAY WINTER STORM WATCH REMAINS IN EFFECT FROM FRIDAY EVENING THROUGH LATE SATURDAY NIGHT * WHAT...For the Winter Weather Advisory, total snow accumulations between 3 and 7 inches.
+For the Winter Storm Watch, heavy snow possible.
+Total snow accumulations between 4 and 8 inches possible.
+Lowest valleys will see 1 to 4 inches. * WHERE...Eastport, Orin-Rice Road, Schweitzer Mountain Road, Northport, Athol, Sandpoint, Flowery Trail Road, Kettle Falls, Newport, Deer Park, Springdale-Hunters Road, Priest River, Bonners Ferry, Chewelah, and Colville. * WHEN...For the Winter Weather Advisory, until Noon PST Friday.
+For the Winter Storm Watch, from Friday evening through late Saturday night. * IMPACTS...Travel could be very difficult.
+The wintry conditions could impact the Thursday evening and Friday morning commutes.

 Comments / 0